Making One Income Stretch: A Single-Parent Money Guide

 Start with the money leaving quietly: subscriptions you forgot, delivery fees that became a habit, insurance that renewed itself with a tiny little smirk, apps the kids used once and abandoned.

-Do not cut the things that keep the house human first.
+Don’t cut the things that keep the house human first.
 The $4 coffee after a brutal appointment may be cheaper than the emotional crash it prevents.
 The trick is finding the leaks, not stripping every soft thing out of the week.

 Watch the guilt tax